Open-Source-Compliance/tdosca-tc01-simplhw/input-sources/README.md

 * In case of any problems, call ``./reconf``
 ## 5. Usage <a id="use"></a>
-Sinmply call ``vsimplhw.sh``
+Sinmply call ``simplhw.sh``

 ## 6. Licensing <a id="lic"></a>

-The *test-input* VSIMPLHW of the project *tdosca-tc01-vsimplhw* is licensed under the terms of the MIT license.
+The *test-input* SIMPLHW of the project *tdosca-tc01-simplhw* is licensed under the terms of the MIT license.
 See the file COPYING in the top directory